eddientim/Blackjack/README.md

 # Blackjack

-Simple blackjeck game with a player and a dealer.
+Simple blackjack game with a player and a dealer.